Learning Adaptive Dexterous Grasping from Single Demonstrations: Method

 \subsection{Human Videos as Robot Demonstrations}

-To obtain human demonstrations, we use the DexYCB dataset, which provides real-world video recordings along with ground-truth hand and object poses for various objects, such as a sugar box, mustard bottle, and bleach cleanser \cite{chao2021dexycb}.
-For each object, the dataset includes demonstrations with at least two initial object positions and two distinct grasp poses.
-We seek to translate human demonstrations to robot trajectories to guide downstream reinforcement learning.
+\short{To obtain human demonstrations, we use the DexYCB dataset, which provides real-world video recordings along with ground-truth hand and object poses for various objects\cite{chao2021dexycb}.
+Each object has demonstrations with at least two initial positions and two grasp poses.
+We seek to translate human demonstrations to robot trajectories to guide downstream reinforcement learning. }

 The challenge lies in overcoming the embodiment gap between human data and robot hardware.
 To this end, we first translate human hand motions into robot joint positions to ensure kinematic feasibility with the robotic system.
 Since the extracted hand poses from DexYCB are floating and not attached to an arm, we explicitly anchor the robot hand to an arm to maintain realistic motion representation.
 The translation process consists of two steps: (i) retargeting hand motion, where human hand motions are mapped to the robot’s hand joint positions, and (ii) solving joint positions of the arm with inverse kinematics (IK).
 This process enables the robot to replicate human grasping strategies while maintaining kinematic constraints.